consoledotdev/home/content/tools/server-monitoring.md

 you still need to configure notification mechanisms like providing it with an SMTP server to send emails.

-Although using Grafana's built-in alerting means one less system to manage, it only has limited
+Although using Grafana's built-in alerting means one less tool to manage, it only has limited
 [support for high availability](https://grafana.com/docs/grafana/latest/administration/set-up-for-high-availability/) -
 notifications are deduplicated if you use a load balancer to run multiple